 I went back and asked her what kind of deal she could make me.
 She thought a minute or two, and then said, “I’ll take $50.”

 I was just pleased as punch.
 I could envision the sheets and place mats and fabric napkins I could put in there.
-And unstack some of my stacks in the closet.
+And I could get rid of some of my stacks sitting in the closet.

 So I saw my little man.
 We played patty-cake about 150 times.
 I kept changing the wording to be him or his mom or dad.